BearyDevs/BearyDevs-Site/README.md

 "Designed by BearyDevs, inspired by [Wiscaksono](https://github.com/wiscaksono).
 Creating to continuously push my limits by setting new challenges for myself."

+# Design Color Inspiration

+I’m a huge fan of the iTerm color scheme [Solarized-Osaka](https://github.com/craftzdog/solarized-osaka.nvim).
+I’ve used its colors to implement and customize my terminal setup in iTerm2.

 ## Preview

 ![Preview 1](./public/preview-1.png)